-The students have full access to the Internet, with the permission of their parents, from grade 4 to grade 7, and all students are expected to adhere to the school's Responsible Use of Technology Policy in their use of the Internet and the school network.
-All students have lessons in Internet safety and ethical behaviour related to computer use.
-Loss of computer privileges results if a student does not adhere to the Policy and school guidelines for computer use.
+All students have supervised full access to the Internet, with the permission of their parents, and are expected to adhere to the school's Responsible Use of Technology Policy in their use of the Internet and the digital school community.
+All students have ongoing lessons in digital literacy, including online safety, ethical behaviour, and social media, and privacy.
+Loss of iPad privileges results if a student does not adhere to the Policy and school guidelines for computer use.

-It is not essential for students to have the same software programs at home, as they are able to use the computers at school every day for homework and project work before school, at lunch, and after school, as well as during class time.
+It is not essential for students to have the same programs at home, as they can use the devices at school as needed.

 Crofton House School has a networked environment of Apple and PC computers.